IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 #### Suggestions

 This lab for the most part ran very smoothly.
 The main difficulty for this lab was taping the Gorilla Glue Tape to the sides of the baffles.
+We recommend taping the baffles in order to reduce the likelihood of short-circuiting in your system.

 The photometer must be handled with great care, and a suggestion we have is make sure it is on and that you check the data you obtain from _ProCoDA_ to matches what is currently being observed in the experiment.
 If you believe that is not the case, there is a likelihood that there is an air bubble and you can lightly tap it to remove it.